alex-shpak/dropwizard-hk2bundle/README.md

 ## Dropwizard hk2 Bundle
-Simple dropwizard bundle for autodiscovery and injection of dropwizard managed objects, tasks etc using hk2 integration
+Dropwizard bundle for injection of managed objects, tasks etc using hk2 integration

+## Motivation
+HK2 is default DI container in jersey, which is widely used in dropwizard, therefore it seems logical to use single DI container.

 ## Features
- - Auto registration and injection for:
+ - Registration and injection for:
    - Healthchecks
    - Managed objects
    - Lifecycle listeners
    - Tasks
    - Commands
-   - HK2 Binders
+   - Metrics
    - Other bundles
  - Hibernate validators injections
- - Jdbi DAOs injections
+ - Jdbi (version 2) DAOs injections
  - Support for injections before Jersey initialisation